gvbarroso/iSMC/doc/README.md

 ### mask file type

 The format of the mask file, mandatory if the input file type is VCF (STRING).
 It can be "FASTA" or "BED".
-The mask must contain only sites present in the sequence file, and in the exact same order.
+The mask must contain only sites present in the sequence file, and in the exact same order (this requirement extends to chromosome order).
 In the "BED" case, `ismc` will mask out (convert to missing data) sites that are present in this file (i.e., a "negative" mask).
 In the "FASTA" case, `ismc` will keep mask out sites that are NOT represented by either '1' or 'P' characters (the callable code).

 ```
 mask_file_type = # FASTA or BED